6. BLADDER STONES

 Bladder stone removal with concomitant treatment for BOO is associated with no significant difference in major post-operative complications when compared to BOO treatment alone in adults.
 However, concomitant bladder stone treatment does increase the rates of short-term post-operative incontinence and UTI.

-The incidence of bladder stone formation in spinal cord injury patients is 15-36% after eight to ten years.
+The incidence of bladder stone formation in spinal cord injury patients is 19-67% over time.
 The absolute annual risk of stone formation in spinal cord injury patients is significantly higher with an indwelling catheter compared to those voiding with CISC or spontaneously.

 The incidence of bladder stone formation after bladder augmentation or vesico-entero-cystostomy is between 2-53% in adults and children.